 Minor programs in philosophy are individually designed by the student in consultation with a department advisor and subject to department approval.
 A minor will consist of at least 15 hours in philosophy, including six upper division hours.
 Courses may be broadly selected or may concentrate in an area of particular interest.

-Students who would like to explore philosophy as a possible major or minor are encouraged to enroll in PH 100: World Views and Moral Values, or PH 102: Ethics Introduction to Moral Problems during their freshman year.
+Students who would like to explore philosophy as a possible major or minor are encouraged to enroll in PH 100: Introduction to Philosophy, or PH 102: Ethics Introduction to Moral Problems during their freshman year.

 Because of the emphasis placed on critical thinking and problem analysis, the department can offer an exceptionally fine undergraduate program of study for students interested in pursuing a law career.
 Students interested in a pre-law program should contact the department as early as possible.